sPyOpenSource/jcore/README.md

 **!!!WARNING!!**

 Microsoft-paid trolls got me banned from OSDev.org and they are lying about BOOTBOOT ever since.
 Do not ask questions about BOOTBOOT there, because you won't get correct answers.
-Use gitlab issues instead or mail me directly.
+Use GitLab issues instead or mail me directly.
 And by the way, BOOTBOOT does provide the same environment and a consistent, architecture-independent memory map on ALL supported platforms, see for yourself.

 BOOTBOOT Reference Implementations